 - 1. Meet with each student who scores less than 75% on an exam or other assessment. - 2.
 Identify the student's perception regarding why he/she earned a low score.
 Assess for barriers to success.
 Guide student on how to improve for the next exam. - 3.
 Complete the Academic Counseling Form (online). - 4.
 Encourage student to make an appointment with the SSD. - 5.
-If a subsequent score of less than 75% is achieved on an assessment in the course, in addition to steps 1-3, refer the student to the SSD and the DNP Program Director.
+If a subsequent score of less than 75% is achieved on an assessment in the course, in addition to steps 1-3, refer the student to the SSD and the Assistant Dean of Graduate Programs.